An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Introduction

-ASPIN was first introduced for solving multiphase flow problems in porous media by ~\cite{skogestad2013domain}, demonstrating its potential in addressing challenging problems. \cite{klemetsdal2022numerical} tested the robustness of the ASPIN method across various complex scenarios, particularly in fractured reservoirs and three-phase compositional models.
-They also examined the method's sensitivity to the pattern of domain decomposition.
-Additionally, \cite{luo2021nonlinear} proposed and compared several different NE strategies for two-phase flow problems discretized using the fully implicit discontinuous Galerkin (DG) finite element method.
+ASPIN was introduced by~\citet{skogestad2013domain} for solving multiphase flow problems in porous media, demonstrating its potential in addressing challenging problems. \citet{klemetsdal2022numerical} evaluated the robustness of the ASPIN method across various complex scenarios, particularly in fractured reservoirs and three-phase compositional models.
+They also investigated the method's sensitivity to the pattern of domain decomposition.
+Additionally, \citet{luo2021nonlinear} proposed and compared several different NE strategies for two-phase flow problems discretized using the fully implicit discontinuous Galerkin (DG) finite element method.
 The results demonstrated the superiority of the proposed methods over the classical Newton approach.
-Furthermore, \cite{liu2018note} proposed an adaptive nonlinear preconditioning framework based on convergence monitors, allowing nonlinear preconditioning to be turned off during outer Newton iterations when it is not needed, thereby reducing computational costs while maintaining robustness.
-In the context of parallel computing, nonlinear preconditioning techniques are closely associated with domain decomposition.
-For example, in ASPIN, each subproblem is independently defined within a subdomain, meaning the quality of the preconditioner depends on the domain decomposition pattern.
-In contrast, in NE, a single subproblem may span multiple subdomains, and while these subproblems can often be decoupled into smaller, independent tasks, they are still solved collectively by all processes, potentially reducing computational efficiency.
-To our knowledge, very limited work has addressed the performance of these nonlinear preconditioning techniques in large-scale reservoir simulations, particularly those with grid sizes exceeding tens of millions.
-It can be anticipated that as the number of subdomains increases, the performance of the single-level additive Schwarz method (ASM) will inevitably decline rapidly, due to subdomains becoming too small to capture localized features and the neglect of significant couplings between subdomains.
-On the other hand, for the NE method, the decline in parallel efficiency as the number of processes increases can create difficulties in solving the subproblems collectively with all processes.
-A potential solution is to dynamically merge the original subdomains into larger subdomains during the simulation and define subproblems within these newly formed larger subdomains, to be collectively solved by all the processes originally assigned to the individual subdomains.
-This approach not only preserves the important couplings between subdomains but also enhances the ability to capture strong local nonlinearities.
-An appropriate coupling pattern of subdomains is expected to improve the convergence performance of single-level ASM without significantly compromising parallel efficiency.
-Furthermore, this approach can provide a foundation for NE to decouple subproblems into multiple independent tasks and solve them separately.
+Furthermore, \citet{liu2018note} proposed an adaptive nonlinear preconditioning framework based on convergence monitors, allowing nonlinear preconditioning to be turned off during outer Newton iterations when it is not needed, thereby reducing computational costs while maintaining robustness.